History

 partial privatization of an airport in Germany.

+airport management activities.
 In 1997, the Athens International Airport project

 and the winning of the contract for a second